 Experts Debate the Effectiveness of a Ban

 While the harmful effects of social media are widely recognized, some experts argue that an outright ban may not be the best solution.
 Over 140 specialists signed a letter urging the government to reconsider the ban, calling it a “blunt” tool that could remove the incentive for tech companies to improve safety features.
-They suggest that more targeted measures, such as updating laws to better regulate digital platforms and involving young people in the process, would be more effective.
+They suggest more targeted measures, such as updating laws to better regulate digital platforms and involving young people in the process, would be more effective.

 Industry Reactions and the Road Ahead